taranumesh/rdt-website/README.md

 # rdt-website
 All css and js are in index.

-DOWNLOAD A FTP CLIENT SOFTWARE. (e.g WinSCP, SmartFTP)
+DOWNLOAD A FTP CLIENT SOFTWARE. (e.g WinSCP, SmartFTP).
+DO NOT DOWNLOAD ALL BRANCH FILES.
+DOWNLOAD HTML FOR NOW.
 - Slack me for the hostname and password

 CHECK LIST